SlimeKnights/slimeknights.github.io/docs/roadmap/ancient-tools.md

 * +1 ability slot.
 * Extra level of the first two material traits.

+All ancient tools can be randomly bought from the wandering trader as their "rare trade".
+Cost ranges between 6 and 32 emeralds based on the quality of the tool.

 ## Melting Pan

 The melting is a unqiue defensive and mining tool.
-It can be found in dungeons, igloos, and alike.
+It can be found in dungeons, igloos, and the hands of husks.
+It also is given by a toolsmith villager as a thanks for defending against a raid.
 It has the following behavior:

 * **Parts**: Shield Plating (armor), Limb (ranged)
 * **Model**: